-- Monitoring the social and economic impacts of the COVID-19 pandemic and providing responses aligned to community needs. - Infrastructure upgrades to sporting facilities at Jubilee, Proclamation, Springfield, Cheong and Ainslie Parks, and at Dorset Recreation, Silcock and JW Manson Reserves. - Developing and implementing the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan 2021-2023 and Positive Ageing Framework and Action Plan 2021-2025). - Implementing the Bayswater Business Precinct Transformation Strategy. - Designing the Karralyka redevelopment and undertaking staged works. - Reviewing, updating and implementing Council's Sustainability, Climate Change Risk and Adaptation, and Carbon Neutral strategies. - Developing and implementing Council's Waste, Litter & Resource Recovery Strategy 2020-2030. - Designing and constructing activity centre carparks in Croydon, Ringwood and Heathmont; and at Heatherdale station.
+- Monitoring the social and economic impacts of the COVID-19 pandemic and providing responses aligned to community needs. - Infrastructure upgrades to sporting facilities at Jubilee, Proclamation, Springfield, Cheong and Ainslie Parks, and at Dorset Recreation, Silcock and JW Manson Reserves. - Developing and implementing the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan and the Positive Ageing Framework and Action Plan 2021-2025). - Implementing the Bayswater Business Precinct Transformation Strategy. - Designing the Karralyka redevelopment and undertaking staged works. - Review, update and implement Council's Sustainability Strategy 2022-2031, including development of a Climate Change Plan. - Developing and implementing Council's Waste, Litter & Resource Recovery Strategy 2020-2030. - Design and construct activity centre carparks in Croydon and Ringwood.

-- Working in partnership with the Victorian Government to support the removal of level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Developing a new Croydon Structure Plan (including urban design guidelines). - Undertaking a staged development of the Croydon Community Wellbeing Precinct. - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implementing the new Local Government Act 2020. - Advocating on key local issues on behalf of the Maroondah community, in the lead up to the State and Federal Government elections in 2022.
+- Working in partnership with the Victorian Government to support the removal of level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Developing a new Croydon Structure Plan (including urban design guidelines). - Undertaking a staged development of the Croydon Community Wellbeing Precinct. - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implementing the new Local Government Act 2020. - Advocating on key local issues on behalf of the Maroondah community in the lead up to the Australian and Victorian Government elections.

-The Council Plan is aligned to the Financial Plan and Budget which document the financial and non financial resources required by Council to implement the key directions and priority actions identified in the Council Plan.
+The Council Plan is aligned to the Financial Plan and Budget which document the financial and non-financial resources required by Council to implement the key directions and priority actions identified in the Council Plan.

-In the years ahead, Council will continue to support community recovery from the COVID-19 pandemic, ensuring our city remains a great place to live, work, play and visit.
+Together, these documents will ensure that Maroondah continues to be a great place to live, work, play and visit.

+Cr Rob Steane Mayor

-Cr Mike Symon Mayor Steve KozlowskiChief Executive Officer
+Steve KozlowskiChief Executive Officer